cyberark/CYBRHardeningCheck/README.md

 ## Licensing

-Copyright (c) 2020 CyberArk Software Ltd. All rights reserverd
+Copyright (c) 2020 CyberArk Software Ltd. All rights reserved

 This repository is licensed under GNU GENERAL PUBLIC LICENSE Version 3 - see [`LICENSE`](LICENSE) for more details.